 The United Kingdom ceased to be a member state of the European Union on January 31, 2020 (commonly referred to as "Brexit"), and the transition period provided for in the withdrawal agreement entered by the United Kingdom and the European Union ended on December 31, 2020.
-In December 2020, the United Kingdom and the European Union agreed on a trade and cooperation agreement that applies provisionally until it is ratified by the parties to the agreement.
+On December 24, 2020, the United Kingdom and the European Union agreed on a trade and cooperation agreement, which became provisionally applicable on January 1, 2021 and has been formally applicable since May 1, 2021.
 The trade and cooperation agreement covers the general objectives and framework of the relationship between the United Kingdom and the European Union, including with respect to trade, transport, visas, judicial matters, law enforcement and security matters, and provides for continued participation in community programs and mechanisms for dispute resolution.
-Because the trade and cooperation agreement merely sets forth a framework in many respects and will require complex additional bilateral negotiations between the United Kingdom and the European Union as both parties continue to work on the rules for implementation, significant political and economic uncertainty remains about how the precise terms of the relationship between the parties will differ from the terms before withdrawal.
+Because the trade and cooperation agreement merely sets forth a framework in many respects and will require complex additional bilateral negotiations between the United Kingdom and the European Union is possible for implementation, significant political and economic uncertainty remains about how the precise terms of the relationship between the parties will differ from the terms before withdrawal.